Ellinaut/elliRPC-Specification/README.md

 context in schema references.

 The url path for this endpoint (after a possible prefix) MUST be `/definitions/{packageName}`.
-The endpoint MUST be accessible only via http method `GET`.
+The endpoint MUST be accessible only via HTTP method `GET`.

 TODO: Request / Response